vegaprotocol/documentation/docs/concepts/trading-on-vega/fees-rewards.md

 Some of the infrastructure fee paid to validators is then distributed to the validators' nominators.

 #### Liquidity fee
 The liquidity portion of the fee is paid to participants who commit liquidity to the market.
-It's transferred to a liquidity fee account, and distributed to each liquidity provider's margin account at a defined time (based on network parameter `market.liquidity.providers.fee.distributionTimeStep`), and depending on how much their liquidity commitments have contributed to the market.
+It's transferred to a liquidity fee account, and distributed to each liquidity provider's margin account at a defined time (based on network parameter  <NetworkParameter frontMatter={frontMatter} param="market.liquidity.providers.fee.distributionTimeStep" />), and depending on how much their liquidity commitments have contributed to the market.

 ### Fee calculations
 At a high level, the trading fee is calculated using the following formulas: